 “Bosasa’s Gavin Watson is dies” was the first thing I saw about the event sent conspiracy theories flying around about the death of the ANC donor turned State Capture superstar.

-A twitter search backed this up as increasingly more reports were streaming in about the high-speed death of one of the most controversial names in South Africa, a man who was due to testify at a tax inquiry just 24 hours after his fatal accident.
-This inquiry was due to investigate allegations that Watson had funnelled and estimated R500 million out of South Africa to short-change SARS.
+A Twitter search backed this up as increasingly more reports were streaming in about the high-speed death of one of the most controversial names in South Africa.
+Watson was due to testify at a tax inquiry just 24 hours after his fatal accident.
+This inquiry was due to investigate allegations that he had funnelled and estimated R500 million out of South Africa to short-change SARS.

 Looking for more details I quickly realized that this was going to become a story that would have many beginnings, middles and ending as the tweets started to pop up naming it – Brett Kebble 2.0?

 Okay.
 Let's just say #GavinWatson has passed… that is some Brett Kebble shit.
 You cannot die the day before you are supposed to testify.
 Some very powerful people operating here.— Mbasa (@Zero_Dyantyi) August 27, 2019

 …Now I know that politics are not for the fainthearted, Gavin Watson's untimely passing under the bridge is a dejavu of Roger Brett Kebble who was shot dead near a bridge over the M1 in Abbotsford, Johannesburg on 27 September 2005…Snr— Mandla Maseko Snr (@MasekoSnr) August 27, 2019

 The man who donated R500 000 to CR17, CEO of BOSASA, Gavin Watson has died in a freak car accident just outside OR Tambo.— Mbuyiseni Ndlozi (@MbuyiseniNdlozi) August 26, 2019

 The Rogue Unit death toll is on the rise… and no one is writing about it. pic.twitter.com/1kDylPcer4